How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 Layer 2: [Dunning Emails](/what-is-a-dunning-email)

-Dunning emails are the recovery emails you send to customers when their payment fails.
+[Dunning emails](/what-is-dunning) are the recovery emails you send to customers when their payment fails.
 Most SaaS founders either don't send them or send a single generic "your payment failed" message.
+Check the [dunning email benchmarks](/dunning-email-benchmark) to see what open and recovery rates to target.

 The optimal dunning email sequence:

-Email 1 — Immediate (within 1 hour of failure):
+Email 1, Immediate (within 1 hour of failure):

-Subject: "Quick heads up — we couldn't process your payment"
+Subject: "Quick heads up, we couldn't process your payment"

 Tone: Friendly, no urgency.
 Include a direct link to update payment method.

-Email 2 — Day 3:
+Email 2, Day 3:

 Subject: "Your [Product] subscription needs attention"